drupol/master-thesis/src/thesis/3-tools.typ

 images, employing reliable package managers, and adhering to best practices in `Dockerfile` construction, one can mitigate the risks of variability and move closer to achieving true reproducibility in containerised environments.

+The sensitivity of Dockerfiles to base images and package managers echoes prior analyses in @boettiger2015: Docker improves run-time portability, but build determinism still requires disciplined version pinning and archival practices.

 == Evaluation 3 - Guix <ch3-tool3>